-- Connect one end of the red positive (+) cable to the remote positive (+) terminal on the discharged battery. - Connect the other end of the red positive (+) cable to the positive (+) terminal of the good battery. - Connect one end of the black negative (-) cable to the negative (-) terminal of the good battery. - Connect the other end of the black negative (-) cable to the remote negative (-) ground terminal on the driver side shock tower for the discharged battery.
+Connect one end of the red positive (+) cable to the remote positive (+) terminal on the discharged battery.

-- Start the engine in the vehicle with the good battery and run the engine at idle speed for at least four minutes. - Try to start the vehicle that had the dead battery.
+- Connect the other end of the red positive (+) cable to the positive (+) terminal of the good battery. - Connect one end of the black negative (-) cable to the negative (-) terminal of the good battery. - Connect the other end of the black negative (-) cable to the remote negative (-) grounding terminal for the discharged battery. - 9.
+Start the engine in the vehicle with the good battery and run the engine at idle speed for at least four minutes. - 10.
+Try to start the vehicle that had the dead battery.
 If it will not start after a few tries, it probably needs service.